vuebeijing/vue-press/blog/_posts/2019-11-24-vue-beijing-vue-basics-pt-2.md

 ### Component Tasks!

-- Create a restaurantCard.vue component
+- Create a RestaurantCard.vue component
-- Import restaurantCard.vue into Home.vue
+- Import RestaurantCard.vue into Home.vue
 - Render the new cards inside the v-for on Home.vue